dcrebbin/cursor-learner/README.md

    This will copy all of the local user database's associated with every project you've opened in Cursor.

-   The files are .vscdb files which are SQLite3 files that VS Code uses internally for workspace storage and extension state
+   The files are .vscdb files which are SQLite3 files that VS Code/Cursor/Windsurf etc uses internally for workspace storage and extension state

    These files are viewable with any SQLite 3 viewer but the extension in `./vscode/extensions.json` displays the files like so: